Mixed Trains Return to the K&ESR

 Saturday, 9 June

 Saturday, 8 September (in conjunction with the HopFest weekend)

 Saturday, 13 October (Austin Counties Rally weekend)

-On these dates a three train service will be in operation, with 'mixed' trains on services departing from Tenterden at 12:15pm and 2:30pm.
+On 9th June and 13th October a three train service will be in operation, with 'mixed' trains on services departing from Tenterden at 12:15pm and 2:30pm.
 An intensive train service will operate on 8th September - see here for the timetable in operation

 Passengers will have the choice of travelling on our regular steam hauled set of 1950s coaches (A), our Heritage Diesel Observation Train (travel with a driver's eye view of the line!) or joining the mixed train service.

 The re-introduction of mixed trains on todays K&ESR will recreate how they looked in the heyday of the K&ESR - but without protracted shunting at intermediate stations!
 A variety of our historic vintage carriages and wagons will be hauled by “Terrier” locomotive number 32678, an engine regularly used for such trains in the early part of the last century.